JunganSe/J-Rdp/Auxiliary/Readme.txt

-﻿RdpRunner
+﻿J-Rdp
 Prerelease 0.1.0

 Summary

-RdpRunner is a tool to automate the editing and launching of rdp files.
+J-Rdp is a tool to automate the editing and launching of rdp files.

 It will watch one or more folders for new files.
 When a new file is found, several actions can be taken: